cruffenach/CRToast/README.md

 `pod 'CRToast', '~> 0.0.7'`

+### Carthage

+`github 'cruffenach/CRToast'`

 ### Manual

-Copy the folder `CRToast` to your project.
+Add the project or source files to your own project.

 ## Usage